-This is a safe place where patients can be connected to Medical Health Care Practitioners for FREE.
-This is desperately needed by clients that are in the need of finding an alternative to opiates.
+This is a safe place where patients can be connected to independent Designated Growers.
+This is desperately needed by clients that are in the need of finding a safe alternative to some prescription medications.
 At Zuubee.com, we believe that people suffering from any medical issue; whether it be depression, anxiety, or pain should have the option of using medical marijuana.

 At Zuubee.com your information is held in the highest regard and is only shared with Health Canada.
 We have seen the results of prescribed medical marijuana and believe that further studies and development will result in more "mainstream" use of medical marijuana.

-We are in need of doctors who believe in the attributes of medical marijuana and who will be motivated to initiate studies with results proving the benefits of medical marijuana.
-We believe the studies will show that a more natural method will soon outrank the usage of prescribed opiates.
+All of Canada is in need of doctors who believe in the attributes of medical marijuana and who will be motivated to initiate studies with results; proving the benefits of medical marijuana.
+We believe the studies will show that a more natural method will soon outrank the usage of many prescription drugs.

-We believe that the impact of prescribed opiates should raise an alarm to the community.
-IT IS A SOCIAL INJUSTICE that people are being prescribed addictive doses of opiates, and then are offered little assistance of getting off them.
-You just have to walk the city streets to see the social injustice of prescribed opiates.
+We believe that the impact of prescription drugs should raise an alarm to the community.
+IT IS A SOCIAL INJUSTICE that people are being prescribed addictive doses of a spectrum of drugs, and then are offered little assistance of getting off them.
+You just have to walk the city streets to see the social injustice of prescribed drugs.
 People suffer through the addiction which affects their ability to work, have a home, and provide for themselves.
 They have no recourse.
 Their avenues of mental help are limited and exhausted.

 The Council of the College of Physicians and Surgeons of Ontario (CPSO) today approved two policies to better protect patients and improve their access to health care.